Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 Frequently Asked Questions

-What are props in yoga?
+What is props yoga?

 Can I do restorative yoga without props?